 When the Soule Park RFP came out, he was searching anxiously for his next opportunity.
 “I was looking at everything at that point,” he says.
 “I really was looking at everything.”

 But Keith Brown wasn’t just a C-suite executive out of a job.
 He had grown up playing the municipal courses of Los Angeles, most of all Rancho Park.
-He appreciated that the sturdy Billy Bell course was both an affordable urban muni and one of the host venues for the Los Angeles Open, a prestigious event for the world’s best golfers.
+He appreciated how the sturdy Billy Bell course was both an affordable urban muni and one of the host venues for the Los Angeles Open, a prestigious event for the world’s best golfers.

 Crucially, Brown also knew municipal golf from the business side.
 He had overseen the operations of government-owned facilities in New York, Atlanta, Detroit, and Los Angeles County.
 In experience and know-how, he was the opposite of the Yorks.
 “Keith is a smart, smart guy,” says Craig Price.
 “And he’s a good guy.”

 With Price’s support, Brown negotiated a 20-year lease with Ventura County.
 The lease comes with two five-year extensions and states that he is responsible for capital improvements.

 From his first visit to Soule Park, Brown was worried about the shape the property was in.
 “I’ve seen a lot of interesting situations, having been involved in these municipal environments in so many cities across the country.
 Soule Park was uniquely distressed physically.
 It really was amazing that they let it go that far.”

 In his first two years, Brown’s staff repaired the balky irrigation system, renovated the bunkers, grew turf in areas that had turned to dirt, removed dead trees, and sharpened the distinctions between roughs, fairways, surrounds, and greens.
 Gradually, Hanse and Wagner’s craftsmanship came back into relief.
 “I underestimated on the front end how good the golf course was because I just couldn’t see it,” Brown admits.
 “But then I started to stand on tee boxes or look back from green complexes and see these real golf holes.”